salihmarangoz/dawn_ik/README.md

 - Test experiments for lite6.
 - Make wait time at the start parametric.
 - Save pre-generated autogen headers for different robots to skip the code generation step.
+- Add wait time after the waypoints finished.
+- Add number of repetitions for the waypoints.

 ### Footnotes